GaryAsher/challenge-run-site/.docs/REMINDERS.md

 - [ ] Run count badges on game cards

 ### How to Navigate the Site
-- [ ] Either in form of FAQ or general explaination.
+- [ ] Either in form of FAQ or general explanation.

 ### Team Profiles
 - [ ] Team submission process